SMA-CyberTech/SOC-Network-Environment/README.md

 *Ref 2: Sysmon Event Results*

 Sysmon is a powerful Windows tool from Microsoft that runs as a service and logs detailed system activity to the Windows Event Log.
-The reason Sysmon is used is because it provides more in depth telemetry compared to generic Windows logs.
+The reason Sysmon is being utilised is because it provides more in depth telemetry compared to generic Windows logs.
 The quality of event data is crucial.

 <img width="622" height="299" alt="Screenshot 2026-06-09 163341" src="https://github.com/user-attachments/assets/d040c65e-2d4f-4840-af44-d728c28156e9" />